Physics on manifolds with exotic differential structures: Spherically Symmetric Instantons and the Dirac Spectrum

 giving a contribution of $\frac{3}{2}$ as a cosmological constant.
 The irreducible representations $(p,q)_5$ of $\so(5)$ have quadratic Casimirs (eigenvalues)

 Hence, the full spectrum of the squared Dirac operator $\mathcal{D}_A^2$ on $\bS^4$ in any of our symmetric gauge field backgrounds constructed before will have the form

 where the quadratic Casimir operator $C_2^{\SO(4)}(\cR_{h,l})$ also denotes its eigenvalues in the representation $\cR_{h,l}$.
 Here, there is the constraint that $p\geq q$ and that the irreducible representations $(p,q)_5$ of $\so(5)$ used to compute the spectrum should contain the (embedded) representation $\cR_{h,l}$ of $\so(4)$.
-Additionally, the total eignevalue will have independent contributions from the left and right sectors.
+Additionally, the total eigenvalue will have independent contributions from the left and right sectors.

 It was shown by Yang \cite{Yang}, in his prescient study of $\SU(2)$ monopoles on $\bS^4$, that the representations of $\SO(5)$ which contain a given representation $I$ of the $\SU(2)$, satisfy \beq p-q=2 I \eeq where $I$ is the total ``isospin'' of the fermion, comprising of the combination of the gauge ``isospin'' $J$ and the intrinsic ``isospin'' of the fermion, $1/2$, \cite{Yang}.
 Thus $I=J\pm (1/2)$, $p=q +2I$ and $C_2^{\SO(4)}(\cR_{J,0})=J(J+1)$.
+It is also well known that the multiplicity of the embedding is 1, whenever the embedding is possible.
 This gives for the case of Eqn.\eqref{88} \beq E^{[J,0]}_{q+2I,q}={q^2}+q(2I+3) +2I^2 +4I -J(J+1) \eeq There will be an independent contribution for the left-handed spinors and the right-handed spinors, transforming according to representation labeled by $h$ and $l$ respectively.
 The relationship between $J$ and $h$ or $l$ can be slightly complicated.
 In our example, $h=2$ corresponds to an irreducible representation $(1,0)_4$ of $\SO(4)$ while for $l=-1$, the representation corresponds to the reducible representation $(0,1/2)_4\oplus (0,1/2)_4$.
 Thus the complete eigenvalue will have a representation in $(p,q)_5$ of $\SO(5)$ for the left-handed sector in which is embedded the representation labelled by $h$ of $\SO(4)$ and a representation in $(p',q')_5$ of $\SO(5)$ for the right-handed sector in which is embedded the representation labelled by $l$ of $\SO(4)$.
 Thus the full spectrum of eigenvalues will be \beq \lambda^2(q,I,q',I')= E^{[h,0]}_{q+2I,q}+ E^{[0,l]}_{q'+2I',q'}+3/2 \eeq